Jessica Pena-Cabana, PhD, MEd, CSC, LPC, LCAS, CFC

 Founder & President, Therapist, Trainer, Instructor

 Dr. Pena-Cabana has over 16 years of experience working with children, adolescents, couples, families, and adults with special needs and emotional issues.
-Dr. Pena-Cabana is trained in CBT, DBT, EMDR, Motivational Interviewing, Mindfulness, Solution focused, Play therapy, Grief and Loss, PTSD, and trauma.
+Dr. Pena-Cabana is trained as a National Certified Forensic Counselor (NAFC) and also in CBT, DBT, EMDR, Motivational Interviewing, Mindfulness, Solution focused, Play therapy, Grief and Loss, PTSD, and trauma.
 She is a member of AASECT/ Sex Therapist.
 She has work as a Clinical Director, Therapist, and Professor in NYC, Texas, and South Carolina.
 Dr. Pena-Cabana has the experience and ability to work with children with Autism, ADD/ADHD, oppositional behaviors, Anger Management, and trauma.
 Additionally, she provides therapy and supervision for Parenting, Grief and Loss, and Behavioral Problems and Families suffering from PTSD .

 Dr. Pena-Cabana was trained in a Military setting to work with those suffering from various forms of PTSD, Anxiety, Addictions, Grief, and Depression.
 She is socially sensitive and able to work with diverse populations, including those who are monolingual Spanish, recent immigrants, and the LGBT population.
 Dr. Pena-Cabana has traveled extensively and has chosen South Carolina to be her home.
 She loves to travel, help people, and spend time with her family.